ADAM MOSS

 ABOUT MARDEE GOFF

-Mardee was deeply honored to serve as project manager for The Work of Art: How Something Comes from Nothing, a 3½-year endeavor with author and editor Adam Moss.
+Mardee Goff served as project manager for The Work of Art: How Something Comes from Nothing, a 3½-year endeavor with author and editor Adam Moss.

 Adam Moss’s events are part of RMCAD’s yearlong Recontextualize series.
 Learn more about the series.